Sochi informal summit: PM Modi, Vladimir Putin to meet on May 21

-LESS THAN a fortnight after the US, under President Donald Trump, pulled out of the P-5+1 nuclear deal with Iran, Prime Minister Narendra Modi will be travelling to the Black Sea resort town of Sochi for an “informal summit” with Russian President Vladimir Putin on May 21.
+Less than a week after the US, under President Donald Trump, pulled out of the P-5+1 nuclear deal with Iran, Prime Minister Narendra Modi will be travelling to the Black Sea resort town of Sochi for an “informal summit” with Russian President Vladimir Putin on May 21.

 This is in line with the new template framed last month, when Modi had travelled to Wuhan to meet Chinese President Xi Jinping on April 28.
 Ever since the Trump administration decided to withdraw from the nuclear deal, alleging that Tehran is not fulfilling its commitments, the international community has been working overtime to salvage the deal.
 All major powers, including the UK, France, Germany, Russia and China, have said that they will fulfill the commitments under the deal, known as JCPOA (Joint Comprehensive Plan of Action).